-2020 2021
+2021 2022

-Audit fees (1) US\$ 1,800,000 US\$ 1,350,000
+Audit fees (1) US\$ 1,350,000 US\$ 1,458,000

-All other fees (2) US\$ 21,000 US\$ -
+All other $fees^{(2)}$ US\$ - US\$ 130,500

-- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years listed for professional services rendered by our principal auditors for the audit of our annual financial statements and assistance with and review of documents filed with the SEC.
-In 2020 and 2021, the audit refers to financial audit. - (2) "All other fees" means the aggregate fees billed in each of the fiscal years listed for professional services rendered by our principal auditors associated with certain permitted tax services, permissible services to review and comment on internal control design over financial reporting and other advisory services.
+(1) "Audit fees" means the aggregate fees billed in each of the fiscal years listed for professional services rendered by our principal auditors for the audit of our annual financial statements and assistance with and review of documents filed with the SEC.
+In 2021 and 2022, the audit refers to financial audit and internal control over financial reporting audit.

+(2) "All other fees" means the aggregate fees billed in each of the fiscal years listed for professional services rendered by our principal auditors associated with certain permitted tax services, permissible advisory services on internal control matters and other advisory services.